-We are committed to involving patients, service users, family members and other members of the public in our health and social care research studies to support evidence-based improvements.
+We are committed to involving patients, service users, family members and other members of the public and communities in our health and social care research studies to support evidence-based improvements.

 Public involvement is about members of the public working in active partnerships with researchers and research organisations.
 It’s also known as patient and public involvement, or PPI.

-The term ‘public’ includes patients, potential patients, carers and people who use health and social care services, as well as people from organisations, such as community groups, that represent people who use services.
-A ‘public contributor’ is a member of the public who gets involved in how the research is designed and run.
+The term ‘public’ includes patients, potential patients, carers, family members and people who use health and social care services, as well as people from community or voluntary groups.
+A ‘public contributor’ is a member of the public who gets involved in how research is designed and run.